 Federal Work-Study.
 Funds for this program are provided on a matching basis by the federal government and the university.
-Students employed under this program receive the same pay rates as other students being employed at the university.
+Students employed under this program receive the same pay rates as other students being employed on campus.
 In this program, students must demonstrate a financial need.
-Employers are encouraged to hire needy students.

 University Hourly.
 The university, with its own resources, hires many students on a part-time basis.
-Although the jobs are similar to those under the Federal Work-Study Program, the university provides the entire amount of the student's
+Although the jobs are similar to those under the Federal Work-Study Program, the university provides the entire amount of the student's wage.

 Part-Time Off-Campus.
 The university receives requests for assistance from many agencies and corporations throughout the area to help them recruit and hire students on a part-time basis.
-The referral service at the university provides opportunities for students not only to earn funds to support their education but to gain experience in the areas of their majors or career interests.
+The referral service at the university provides opportunities for students not only to earn funds to support their education, but to gain experience in the areas of their majors or career interests.